MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 Specifying **HostProcessDbgBreakOnStart** or **HostProcessDbgBreakOnDriverLoad** causes the framework to disable other UMDF timeouts (for example, Plug and Play operations).
 This means that if your driver causes excessive timeouts, using these values might result in your driver causing a fatal crash on the target.

 > [!NOTE]
 > Starting in UMDF 2.31, you can set a per-driver **HostProcessDbgBreakOnDriverLoad**.
-For details, see below.
+For details, see above.

 You can also set these registry values by using the WDF Verifier tool (WdfVerifier.exe) that is included in the WDK.
 For information on using this tool with UMDF drivers, see [Managing UMDF Verifier Settings with WDF Verifier](https://docs.microsoft.com/windows-hardware/drivers/devtest/global-wdf-settings-tab).